Unparalleled Directed Trustee Services

 The directed trustee difference

 Under Delaware’s directed trustee statute, there is a complete bifurcation of trustee duties, between the trustee and the adviser.
-This structure allows a Delaware trustee to be solely an administrative trustee, which comes with a limitation on duties the administrative trustee can perform.
+This structure allows a Delaware directed trustee to be solely an administrative trustee, which comes with a limitation on duties the administrative trustee can perform.
 Commonly accepted administrative duties performed by the directed trustee include:

 • Maintaining or arranging for custody of accounts